 The day of the auction I saw it, leaning by itself against the wall.
 I found it odd, and thought to myself that no one in their right mind would pay a cent for it.
 The canvas was coated heavily with a layer of black, and nothing else; solid, unforgiving black.
-The frame, a dark antique thing, seemed more valuable than the strange painting it housed, and that is how I finally justified my impulsive bid.
-No one else was willing to compete with me for such an oddity, and so I won my prize.
+The frame, a dark, antique thing, seemed more valuable than the strange painting it housed, and that’s how I finally justified my impulsive bid.
+No one else was willing to compete with me for such an oddity, so I won my prize.

-I hung the painting over the fireplace—don’t ask me why, it just seemed like the place for it.
-I told myself that I would find another, more lively painting to occupy the frame, which I was sure held some value, and throw out the blackened canvas.
-This was an empty promise, I realized, because I was by no means an art collector.
+I hung the painting over the fireplace—don’t ask why, it just seemed like the place for it.
+I told myself I’d find another, more lively painting to occupy the frame, which I was sure held some value, and throw out the blackened canvas.
+This was an empty promise, though, because I’m by no means an art collector.

 I found myself staring at the black painting all evening.
-I couldn’t help myself; my eyes were drawn inescapably to its ebony surface, and the longer I stared, the less I saw.
-There was simply nothing in that blank, dark canvas to hold one’s attention, and yet I could not look away, like I was being drawn down into somethng deep and incomprehensible.
+I couldn’t help myself; my eyes were drawn inescapably to its ebony surface.
+The longer I stared, the less I saw.
+There was simply nothing in that blank, dark canvas to hold one’s attention, and yet I could not look away.
+It was like I was being drawn down into something deep and incomprehensible.
 My eyes finally saved me when, owing to the lateness of the hour, they forced themselves shut.

-I had that same dream, repeated verbatim, night after night, and each morning my nerves felt a little more frayed.
-I realized immediately that these nightmares were brought on by the presence of the black portrait I had acquired at the auction, and so, one morning, I decided to move it.
-I stowed it away in a small room that I only used for storage, hidden in a corner where I wouldn’t have to see it.
-I felt lighter after that, and, certain that I would no longer suffer from that horrible dream, I went to bed with a peaceful smile on my lips.
+I had that same dream, repeated verbatim, night after night.
+Each morning my nerves felt a little more frayed.
+I realized immediately that these nightmares were brought on by the presence of the black portrait I’d acquired at the auction, so one morning, I decided to move it.
+I stowed it away in a small storage room, hidden in a corner where I wouldn’t have to see it.
+I felt lighter after that.
+Certain that I’d no longer suffer from that horrible dream, I went to bed with a peaceful smile on my lips.

 The dream did return, however, and more terrifying than ever.
 The artist’s blood flowed heavily.
 Unable to contain the unending flood, the canvas overflowed, and the darkening crimson stream bled out like smoke, filling the room until everything was black.

 I awoke abruptly, but the unease from my dream still held me in its tight-fisted grip.
-Something was not right, and it took me a moment to pinpoint what it was.
+Something wasn’t right, and it took me a moment to pinpoint what it was.

 Hanging on the wall above my bed was the black painting.